TECHNICAL EXCHANGE PROJECT

 The National Energy Conservation Policy Act (NECPA), as amended by the Energy Policy Act of 2005 (EPAct 2005), and the Energy Independence and Security Act of 2007 (EISA 2007), mandates energy and water conservation goals for all federal agencies, including NASA.
 In addition to the requirements set forth in NECPA, federal agencies must also meet the requirements of Executive Order (EO) 13423, (January 2007) and EO 13514 (October 2009).
 There are also reporting requirements associated with these regulatory requirements.
 The Presidential Memorandum of Federal Leadership on Energy Management released on December 5, 2013 updated various existing requirements.
 NASA Headquarters Environmental Management Division (HQ EMD) created the Energy and Water Management Program to support NASA in achieving these regulatory requirements.

 With assistance from TEERM, HQ EMD has compiled and submitted the NASA Annual Report to the Department of Energy (DOE) every year since FY 2007.
 The reports contain information on how NASA is meeting federally mandated energy and water management goals.
-TEERM monitored input for timeliness, errors, and conformity to the new energy and water reporting guidelines and helped compile the information into the final report.
+TEERM monitors input for timeliness, anomalies, and conformity to the new energy and water reporting guidelines and compiles the information into the final report.
 Additionally, TEERM has worked with HQ EMD to develop Center and Agency dashboards to show at a glance quarterly progress toward federal energy and water goals.
 These charts will continue to be updated in FY 2014 and beyond.
-TEERM is working with the NASA Environmental Tracking System to create a web-based version of these charts.
+TEERM is also working with the NASA Environmental Tracking System (NETS) to create a web-based version of these charts.
 TEERM has also adapted these charts and tables to assist HQ EMD with Baseline Performance Reviews (BPRs).